Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Introduction

-We discuss implications for (re)designing feedback processes for LLMs.
-First, we explore deliberative approaches that might enable bidirectional communication, changes in perspectives over time, and discussion about social or ethical issues among groups of users.
-However, we recognise that deliberation on rulesets for model outputs will not fundamentally alter the power dynamics between users, the public, and platforms.
-Second, we consider the ``infrastructuring'' \cite{Le_Dantec2013-zu} required to support and sustain more expansive feedback channels between the public and technology companies.
-We conclude by urging companies deploying LLMs to shift their focus from aligning model outputs with user preferences to fostering sustained dialogue with diverse `publics' about the purposes and applications of these technologies.
-This approach requires careful attention to the ongoing work of infrastructuring participation---creating and maintaining the social, technical, and institutional structures necessary for genuine public engagement in AI development.
-We must move beyond preference elicitation before LLMs become ubiquitous infrastructure---systems that are embedded in other structures, transparent in use, and only visible upon breakdown \cite{Star1996-gz}.
+\looseness-1 We discuss implications arising from the constraints on user participation observed in our study for (re)designing feedback for LLMs.
+First, we explore deliberative approaches that might enable bidirectional communication between users and developers, changes in perspectives over time, and discussion about social or ethical issues among groups of users.
+Second, we consider the ``infrastructuring'' \cite{Le_Dantec2013-zu} that could support more expansive feedback channels, to enable sustained dialogue with stakeholders affected by LLM deployments about the purposes and applications of these technologies.
+Moving beyond simple preference elicitation toward more expansive feedback channels appears increasingly important as LLMs become ubiquitous and unquestionable infrastructure---systems embedded in other structures, transparent in use, and only visible upon breakdown \cite{Star1996-gz}.